Supply-Side Inefficiencies in Corporate Charter Competition: Lessons from Patents, Yachting and Bluebooks, 43 Kansas Law Review 541 (1995)

 Date of Authorship for this Version

 Ayres, Ian, "Supply-Side Inefficiencies in Corporate Charter Competition: Lessons from Patents, Yachting and Bluebooks" (1995).
 Faculty Scholarship Series.
-Paper 1525.
+1525.